Modern Slavery Act Statement – Animalcare UK

 externally, we will take appropriate action.

-During 2024 we continued to ensure that appropriate checks are carried prior to engaging with new
+During 2025 we continued to ensure that appropriate checks were carried prior to engaging with new

-suppliers and to ensure that anti-slavery statements are added to contract renewals.
-We also
+suppliers and to ensure that anti-slavery statements were included in contract renewals.
+As we

-and as we integrate Randlab into our contract framework, we will ensure that all their future and
+integrated Randlab into our contract framework, we also worked to ensure that Randlab’s contract

 Annual Review and Board Approval